-Furthermore, Russell has suggested a new appointment process that would "make it possible for Canadians to have disputes about their legal rights and duties - disputes which they do not perceive as falling into purely federal or provincial categories - adjudicated at conveniently located centres by judges who, while they may be specialists in some particular area of law, are all highly skilled professionals and not segregated into groups of 'superior' federal appointees and 'inferior' provincial appointees."
-This, he says, would comply with the likely intent behind Canadian federalism to have a national judiciary.29
+Furthermore, Russell has suggested a new appointment process that would make it possible for Canadians to have disputes about their legal rights and duties -disputes which they do not perceive as falling into purely federal or provincial categories -adjudicated at conveniently located centres by judges who, while they may be specialists in some particular area of law, are all highly skilled professionals and not segregated into groups of 'superior' federal appointees and 'inferior' provincial appointees.

+This, he says, would comply with the likely intent behind Canadian federalism to have a national judiciary.

 As important as it is to properly address the possible constitutional deficiencies of the bifurcated system, we believe that a discussion of an integrated vision of the court system should not be limited to a discussion of unification of the federally and provincially appointed courts.
 If we instead conceptualize a House of Justice, there would be room to consider the integration of other constitutionally recognized communities that extend beyond the federal/provincial/territorial restrictions.
-For example, we believe that the treaty nations of Saskatchewan could participate in a unified Court structure that would be an all-purpose House of Justice within the province.
-Within a unified House of Justice Indigenous peoples could exercise their own inherent powers of adjudication within their communities, and could draw on existing resources through such an institution.
-They could apply Indigenous and non-Indigenous law in an inter-societal context, drawing upon the best of both legal worlds as they strive to create conditions facilitative of peace and order.
-In an urban setting this would be a welcome development because it would provide Indigenous people with a forum that is more attentive to their concerns, as the House of Justice could have many different options available within it to pursue the resolution of disputes.
-There could be functions for peacekeepers, elders, mediation, adjudication, and justices of the peace.
-In a reserve setting a House of Justice, as part of a unified court structure, could solely apply the laws of the treaty nation of which they are a part.
-Such courts could function akin to tribal courts in the United States, only the Houses of Justice proposed here would take their fiscal resources from the state and be part of a larger juridical structure.
+For example, we believe that the treaty nations of Saskatchewan could participate in a unified court structure that would be an all-purpose House of Justice within the province.
+Within a unified House of Justice indigenous peoples could exercise their own inherent powers of adjudication within their communities, and could draw on existing resources through such an institution.
+They could apply indigenous and non-indigenous law in an inter-societal context, drawing upon the best of both legal worlds as they strive to create conditions facilitative of peace and order.
+In an urban setting this would be a welcome development because it would provide indigenous people with a forum that is more attentive to their concerns, as the House of Justice could have many different options available within it to pursue the resolution of disputes.
+There could be functions for peacekeepers, elders, mediation, adjudication and justices of the peace.

+In a reserve setting a House of Justice, as part of a unified court structure, could solely apply the laws of the treaty nation of which it was a part.
+Such courts could function akin to Tribal Courts in the United States, only the Houses of Justice proposed here would take their fiscal resources from the state and be part of a larger juridical structure.
 This could overcome a huge problem Tribal Courts in the United States face, in that they perpetually lack finances and respect from other levels of courts throughout the country.
 It would also ensure that these institutions functioned with the necessary independence from Band chiefs and councils.
-If a House of Justice: Tribal Court Division was part of a larger unified court structure in the province, that amalgamated provincial and superior courts, diversified its functions and was attentive to Indigenous justice issues, this could go some distance to implementing the peace and order promises under the treaties.31 In connection with concerns that Tribal Courts could be overwhelmed by non-Indigenous law there could be ways devised to shield some of the decisions in these Houses from culturally inappropriate judicial review, where people are still protected in their due process rights.
-There could be an appeal structure within such a House that test decisions of Tribal Judges before a body of their peers, before review travels on up the line.
-Having Tribal Courts in Saskatchewan that function in furtherance of the treaty relationship would be a very significant development.
-The fact that they would flow from the treaties, and draw their sources from Indigenous and non-Indigenous legal principles could be a source of great strength to these institutions.
+If a House of Justice Tribal Court Division was part of a larger unified court structure in the province that amalgamated